Farheen Gani

 Stevenson University offers an online master of forensic science program.
 This program is ideal for working professionals who wish to learn the technology, instrumentation, and pertinent law used for collecting evidence for presentation in a court of law.
 Through Stevenson’s relationship with the U.S. Secret Service Lab, the Baltimore County Crime Lab, and the Maryland State Police Forensic Sciences Division, students will receive training from the top experts in the field.

 Students in this program can select from two available concentration options based on their career aspirations and personal interests: Biology or Chemistry.
-Some of the courses in the curriculum include physical evidence at crime scenes; safety/quality control/quality assurance; serology & immunology; trace evidence; toxicology; crime scene investigation; and DNA analysis.
+Some of the courses in the curriculum include physical evidence at crime scenes; safety/quality control/quality assurance; serology & immunology; trace evidence; forensic toxicology; physical evidence at crime scenes; and DNA analysis.

 Graduates will be ready for positions such as forensic toxicologists, forensic DNA analysts, forensic chemists, forensic latent print examiners, and crime scene investigators.